yash-sharma1/docs-site/docs/fullnode.md

 If you want to add seed nodes, please feel free to edit the field `seeds` of `$BNCHOME/config/config.yaml` with returned seed node info from previous request.

+### Config Syncing

+Binance Chain is making blocks at a very fast pace and its block height is over 60 million.
+As a result, it will take a long time to **[fast-sync](#fast-sync)** (download all the blocks from genesis block).
+To decrease the waiting time, an innovative way of syncing a fullnode is introduced and it's called **[state-sync](#state-sync)**. **State Sync** is the default way of syncing in the published config files.
+If you need to switch to **Fast Sync**, you need to change the `config.toml` accordingly.
+You can read more in the following sections.

 #### Additional Configuration

 - Log: The log file is under `home`- the directory specified when starting `bnbchaind`.<br/>